OMerkel/Fanorona/README.md

 Game play alternates between both players.
 Passing a turn is not allowed.

+Capturing is mandatory if possible.
+In case multiple captures exist the active player can freely choose which to perform.
+On each capture all captured opponent's checkers are removed immediately.

 @ToDo: Describe moving and capturing...

 # Vela Rules